renjmindy/dsc-mod-2-project-v2-1-onl01-dtsc-ft-052620/README.md

     * renovation : interior area vs. price

-    Renovated houses are older than those without renovation.
+    Renovated houses are older than those without renovation, so that they are not as attractive as new ones.

     ![EDAQ1](./image/mod2_EDAQ1-p5.png)